Local Authority Home Loan

 You can borrow up to 90% of the market value of the property.
-The maximum market value differs depending on where your home is located.
+The maximum market value is different depending on where your home is located.

 A fixed interest rate means that your monthly repayments remain the same for the term of the loan.
-You can switch from a fixed rate to a variable rate, or pay off all or part of your mortgage, but you may be liable for a breakage fee in both cases.
+You can pay off all or part of your mortgage, but you may have to pay a breakage fee.

 You must sign up to the local authority collective Mortgage Protection